 Flagstaff Mountain has some of the best views of Boulder.
 But a word of caution: Don’t do this hike alone, because mountain lions have been seen here.
+Mountain lions are most active at dawn and dusk.
 Bring a headlamp, stay aware and maybe sing some camp tunes to let the wildlife know where you are.

-Other good night hikes include Gregory Canyon, Mount Sanitas and the Centennial Trail.
+Other great night hikes include Gregory Canyon, Mount Sanitas and the Centennial Trail.

 4. Hike to the Boulder star.